bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Things to do in your environment / setup

-Here are some things you can do in your system environment to improve your app’s performance:
+Here are some things you can do in your system environment to improve your app's performance:

 -   <span id="4d6b"><a href="#set-node_env-to-production" class="markup--anchor markup--li-anchor" title="#set-node_env-to-production">Set NODE_ENV to “production”</a></span>
 -   <span id="05f1"><a href="#ensure-your-app-automatically-restarts" class="markup--anchor markup--li-anchor" title="#ensure-your-app-automatically-restarts">Ensure your app automatically restarts</a></span>